Lane Cove North

 Lane Cove North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 31 projects that may impact the region.
+The performance of a region is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 31 such projects that are expected to impact this area.
 Notable projects include Mowbray Road Affordable Housing, Chatswood Golf Club Redevelopment, St Andrews Anglican Church Redevelopment, and 10 Gordon Avenue Development.
-The following list details those most likely to be relevant.
+The following list provides details on those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.